offbyone/tailnet-admin/README.md

    - `devices:read` - Access device information
    - `devices:write` - Modify device information (required for tag management)
    - `keys:read` - Access API keys information
+   - Or use the `all` scope, but note that you may still need to specify individual scopes during token exchange
 6. Click "Create client"
 7. Save the generated client ID and client secret securely

 The client secret is only shown once when created, so make sure to copy it immediately.

 This tool uses the OAuth 2.0 client credentials grant type as described in the [Tailscale OAuth documentation](https://tailscale.com/kb/1215/oauth-clients).

+### OAuth Scope Issues

+If you encounter 403 Forbidden errors when trying to update device tags, it's likely due to missing the `devices:write` scope in your OAuth token.
+This can happen even if your OAuth client has the `all` scope in the Tailscale admin console.

+To troubleshoot scope issues:

+1. Run `tailnet-admin scopes` to check which permissions your current token has
+2. If permissions are missing, re-authenticate with `tailnet-admin auth`
+3. If that doesn't work, create a new OAuth client with explicit scopes rather than the `all` scope

+The OAuth token exchange requires specific scopes to be requested, even if your client has the `all` scope.
+This is why we explicitly request `devices:read devices:write keys:read tailnet:devices` during authentication.

 ## Environment Variables